HL7/US-Core-STU3/pages/_includes/us-core-observationresults-search.md

 *Support:* Mandatory support search by a laboratory LOINC code.
 SHOULD support search by multiple LOINC codes.

 *Implementation Notes:* 1) Search based on laboratory LOINC code(s).
 This fetches a bundle of all Observation resources for a specific observation LOINC code(s) for the specified patient  [(how to search by reference)] and [(how to search by token)].
-2) The Argonaut Observation "code" parameter has been defined to search both in both Observation.code and Observation.component.code.
+2) The Observation "code" parameter searches both in both Observation.code and Observation.component.code.